bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   - title: PSBT extensions for taproot
     url: /en/newsletters/2021/06/30/#psbt-extensions-for-taproot

+  - title: "BIPs #1139 adds BIP371 specifying new fields for using PBSTs with P2TR spends"
+    url: /en/newsletters/2021/07/28/#bips-1139

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Output Script Descriptors